/now

 A page that tells you what this person is focused on at this point in their life.

-Reading "Hypermedia Systems"
+Reading "Hypermedia Systems" and HTMX

 After years of working as a web engineer, I came to the conclusion that the current overcomplicated trends of web development are not sustainable.